 An RTMFP MUST implement congestion control and avoidance algorithms that are "TCP compatible", in accordance with Internet best current practice [RFC2914].
-The algorithms SHOULD NOT be more aggressive than those described in TCP Congestion Control [RFC5681].
+The algorithms SHOULD NOT be more aggressive in sending data than those described in TCP Congestion Control [RFC5681], and MUST NOT be more aggressive in sending data than the "slow start algorithm" described in RFC 5681 Section 3.1.